 What steps are you taking to protect yourself online?

 At PNC, your account and data security are important to us.
 While we take steps to make it easy for you to safely bank online, it is important for you to remain alert and follow best practices when it comes to your security and privacy.

 Install anti-virus software on every device.
-This includes mobile devices and tablets, not just your laptop or desktop computer.
+This helps protect mobile devices and tablets, in addition to laptop and desktop computers.

 - Install software updates on all devices when alerted they are available.
 These can often times include new security enhancements.

 - Select the strictest security and privacy settings available on social media sites and apps.

 - Pay close attention to email addresses of inbound mail for misspelling of names or organizations, even if the sender is known to you.
 A slight irregularity could indicate a phishing or spoofing attempt.

 - Alerts like foreign transactions, online purchases and purchases over a specified dollar amount can help you to be on the lookout for the unusual types of account activity fraudsters engage in.

 - Limit check-ins or updates of your location through social media.
 Indicating you are away from home could serve as an invitation for unwanted guests back home.